Dynamics of Cayley Forms: Introduction

-More work is needed to get better intuition about the properties of both the geometrically preferred $\kappa=0$ as well as $\kappa=-2$ equations.
+More work is needed to get better intuition about the properties of the critical points of both the $\kappa=0$ and $\kappa\not=0$ actions.
 We hope that this work will follow.
-It is worth remarking already now, however, that construction of a similar type to that described in this paper is possible also for other $G$-structures, in various dimensions.
+It is worth remarking already at this point, however, that a construction similar to that described in this paper is possible also for other $G$-structures, in various dimensions.
 It would be particularly interesting to perform a similar analysis and construct actions for 3-forms in 7-dimensions, building on the work \cite{Spiro-G2}.

 Many of the tensor computations in the paper are performed using symbolic manipulation with xAct Mathematica package \cite{xact}.
-The stated representation theoretic facts are obtained using the Mathematical package LieART \cite{Feger:2019tvk}.
+For the convenience of the interested reader, we have placed a Mathematica notebook containing all the definitions and some example calculations in a GitHub repository \cite{Git}.
+The stated representation theoretic facts are obtained using the Mathematica package LieART \cite{Feger:2019tvk}.